Gill3s0x01/mario-art/README-en.md

 ## Contributors

-A big thanks to this group of people who helped me with teaching and knowledge and to my mentor who has made my learning curve almost 90 ° :)
+A big thanks to this group of people who helped me with teaching and knowledge and to my mentor (Wezss) who has made my learning curve almost 90 ° :)

 You are an awesome team! :)